February 8, 2012

 Purchase After Foreclosure or Short Sale

-You are elligible to purchase on a government loan, 3 years after the date of
+You are eligible to purchase on a government loan, 3 years after the date of

 1. sherrif sale